tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 The ACK message is used by an endpoint to indicate handshake-containing the TLS records it has received from the other side.
 ACK is not a handshake message but is rather a separate content type, with code point TBD (proposed, 25).
-This avoids it consuming space in the handshake message sequence.
-Note that ACKs can still be piggybacked on the same UDP datagram as handshake records.
+This avoids having ACK being added to the handshake transcript.
+Note that ACKs can still be sent in the same UDP datagram as handshake records.

 %%% ACKs
     struct {